crate/cloud-reference/docs/overview.rst

 ---------------

-The Cluster Metrics page (not to be confused with the :ref:`metrics section of the Cluster Overview page <overview-cluster-overview-metrics>`) provides live visualizations of how the cluster is functioning.
+The Cluster Metrics page (not to be confused with the :ref:`metrics section of the Cluster overview page <overview-cluster-overview-metrics>`) provides live visualizations of how the cluster is functioning.
 It shows two graph panels: one for the average response time of a query (in milliseconds) and one for the total number of queries per second.